Nasdanika/server/org.nasdanika.cdo.web.doc/doc/documentation-system.md

 ### Table of content (TOC) entries and topics

 Table of content entries can be added through ``org.nasdanika.toc`` extension point defined in ``org.nasdanika.ecore`` bundle.
-TOC entries and topic can either reference a resource with documentation content or contain text, html, or markdown documentation elements.
+TOC entries and topics can either reference a resource with documentation content or contain text, html, or markdown documentation elements.

+TOC entries can be mounted to:

+* The root of the documentation tree,
+* Other topics and TOC's,
+* Bundles, components, EPackages, and EClassifiers as sub-nodes, text in the overview tab, or tabs.

 ### Search